MicrosoftDocs/architecture-center/docs/example-scenario/apps/devops-dotnet-webapp.md

 ---
 title: CI/CD pipeline with Azure DevOps
-description: Build release a .NET app to Azure Web Apps using Azure DevOps.
+description: Build and release a .NET app to Azure Web Apps using Azure DevOps.
 author: christianreddington
 ms.date: 07/11/18
 ---